digital-dj-tools/dj-data-converter/README.md

    - If the cue point is a grid cue, a tempo is created.
 - The cue point names are copied over as-is.
 - Tracks without a playtime are not copied (Rekordbox requires this as total time).
+- Tracks without a location set are not copied.
 - The cue point types are mapped as follows:

   Traktor Type | Traktor Colour | Rekordbox Type | Rekordbox Colour